syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/charttypes.md

 	VerticalErrorValue = 3
 };

+chart.Series.Add(errorBarSeries);

 {% endhighlight %}

 ## Customization

-ErrorBarSeries can use customization properties for the error bar lines as show below in the code example.
+You can customize the [ErrorBarSeries] with the following style properties.

-* [`HorizontalLineStyle`] – Customizes the appearance of horizontal line style.
+* [`HorizontalLineStyle`] – Customizes the appearance of error bar line style.

-* [`VerticalLineStyle`] – Customizes the appearance of vertical line style.
+* [`VerticalLineStyle`] – Customizes the appearance of error bar line style.

-{% tabs %}
+* [`HorizontalCapLineStyle`] – Customizes the appearance of error bar cap line style.
+* [`VerticalCapLineStyle`] – Customizes the appearance of error bar cap line style.

 {% highlight c# %}
 [C#]

  errorBarSeries.HorizontalLineStyle = new   ErrorBarLineStyle();
  errorBarSeries.HorizontalLineStyle.StrokeColor = Color.Blue;
  errorBarSeries.HorizontalLineStyle.StrokeWidth =
  4;